Frequently Asked Questions

 Yes, you can still apply through the online voter registration portal, but you must leave your contact details.
 Your council electoral services will then get in contact to verify your identity through alternative means to complete the process.
 For example, you may be asked for a birth certificate, utility bills or bank statements.
 This means you can still register to vote, even if you don't have your National Insurance number to hand.

-Throughout 2023, British, Irish, Commonwealth and EU citizens residing in London can register
+Currently, British, Irish, qualifying Commonwealth, qualifying EU citizens and EU citizens with retained voting rights residing in London can register and vote.

-If you are a British, Irish or qualifying Commonwealth citizen residing in London then you can vote in all elections, including the UK general/ parliamentary elections and referendums, London local/ borough council elections and the Mayor of London/ London Assembly elections.
+If you are a British, Irish or qualifying Commonwealth citizen who is over the age of 18 and residing in London, then you can vote in all elections, including the UK General/ Parliamentary elections and referendums, London local/ borough council elections and the Mayor of London/ London Assembly elections.

-If you are an EU citizen residing in London, then you are only able to vote in local elections, such as London borough council elections and the Mayor of London/ London Assembly elections.
-EU Londoners can vote in these elections in May 2024.
+If you are a qualifying European Citizen (EU) citizen or an EU citizen with retained rights who is over the age of 18 and residing in London, then you are only able to vote in local elections, such as London borough council elections and the Mayor of London/ London Assembly elections.

 For up-to-date information check https://www.electoralcommission.org.uk/.